devopsent/ansible-tutorial/system/ANSIBLE_CONTROL_NODE.md

 # Ansible Control Node Setup

+This folder contains system setup script to prepare a machine to setup Ansible
-## Assumptions:
+## Requirements:

+1. Supported Operating Systems:
-1. CentOS 7.x operating system
+    * CentOS 7.x
+1. OS packages installed:
+    * CentOS:
+        * redhat-lsb-core
-1. Login as regular user
+1. Login as regular user capable to become `root`
-1. User can run commands as `root`: `sudo whoami`

 ## End result:

-1. system is set up with required software, including
+1. The system is set up with required software to setup Ansible on this machine

+## Setup

-1. Clone this repository from gitlab under `${HOME}/src/ansible-tutorial`
+1. Clone this repository under `${HOME}/src/ansible-tutorial`
 1. Login as `root` in its root repository and run:

         export FULL_NAME="Full Name"